zdoom-docs/staging/md/Api/Inter/WbStartStruct.md

 #-
 int {TotalTime}

-The total time for the whole game, in ticks.
+The total time for the whole game, in tics.
 -#